 At Columbia’s Zuckerman Institute, we believe that understanding how the brain works — and gives rise to mind and behavior — is the most urgent and exciting challenge of our time.
-Led by Nobel laureates Eric Kandel, MD, and Richard Axel, MD, and Kavli Prize-winner Thomas M. Jessell, PhD, we study critical aspects of the mind and brain, gaining insights that promise to benefit people and societies everywhere.
+Led by Rui Costa, DVM, PhD, and Nobel laureates Richard Axel, MD and Eric Kandel, MD, we study critical aspects of the mind and brain, gaining insights that promise to benefit people and societies everywhere.

 Seed the discoveries that make a difference.